dancfc84/Project-2/README.md

 ## Project Overview

+- Pair Programming
-- We used an API which had detailed information about fish stocks in the Atlantic ocean
+- We built a React application using an API which had detailed information about fish stocks in the Atlantic ocean
-- We decided to list all the different species and also have a sustainable eating section where we offered alternatives to the more popular overfished species
+- We decided to show all the different species in an index page and also have a sustainable eating section where we offered alternatives to the more popular overfished species

 ### Homepage